 This course is intended for criminal justice, forensic psychology, or other graduates in a public safety related field who are interested in an advanced degree in public safety administration.
 Students in this course learn the relationship between public safety organizations and the development of effective partnership strategies to support public safety efforts.
-Serving as professionals in a public safety role, students will explore the essential roles and responsibilities associated with leading and managing relations and partnerships within a public safety organization.
-The course uses real-life public safety case studies to illustrate important public safety relationship and partnership principles.
+Serving as professionals in a public safety role, students will explore the essential roles and responsibilities associated with leading and managing relations and partnerships within a public safety case studies to illustrate important public safety relationship and partnership principles.